 CRAN status CodeFactor R-CMD-check

-GWASinlps performs Bayesian non-local prior based iterative variable selection for data from genome-Wide association studies (GWAS), or other high-dimensional data, as described in Sanyal et al. (2019).
+GWASinlps performs Bayesian non-local prior based iterative variable selection for data from genome-Wide association studies (GWAS), or other high-dimensional data with continuous, binary or survival outcomes (see References below).

 Installation